cipher387/osint_stuff_tool_collection/README.md

 </br><a href="http://rzjets.net/aircraft/">Rzjets.net</a> — user updated online database (census) of civilian jet and turbojet aircraft
 </br><a href="https://globe.adsbexchange.com/">Globe.adsbexchange.com</a> — tracking flights on a map
 </br><a href="https://transtats.bts.gov/ONTIME/">Transtats.bts.gov</a> — flight schedules and data on the actual departure/arrival times of flights in the U.S. for more than 30 years (!))
+</br><a href='https://chrome.google.com/webstore/detail/legrooms-for-google-fligh/nhonfddkgankhjilponlbdccpabaaknp/related'>Legrooms for Google Flights</a> — An extension that displays the size of the legroom between the seats next to the flight information.